magichuihui/magichuihui.github.io/_posts/2025-04-26-manually-renew-certificates.md

 ## 3. Use `curl` to call apiserver

 If you want to renew your certs in a pod, you must make sure the service account has the permission to patch certificates.
-Or you can use kubernetes-admin in the kubeconfig.
+Or you can just use kubernetes-admin in the kubeconfig.

 ```bash
 NAMESPACE=your-namespace